Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Problem Transformation and Decomposition

 \end{remark}

-On the other hand, it is very difficult to find the solution for problem $\mathcal{P}_{2}$.
-First, there is no closed form expression for the utility function $\widetilde{U}$ of problem $\mathcal{P}_{2}$ because $\widetilde{U}$ is the solution of another constrained optimization problem (i.e., problem $\mathcal{P}_{1}$).
-Moreover, the conditional average data rates $\overline{r}_{l},~\forall l$ in the objective function $\widetilde{U}(\overline{\boldsymbol{r}})$ involve stochastic expectation over CSI realizations and $\overline{r}_{l}$ is a non-convex function of $\Omega$ which includes combinatorial control variables $\boldsymbol{\rho}$ and $\boldsymbol{A}$.
-As a result, $\mathcal{P}_{2}$ is a non-convex stochastic optimization problem with combinatorial optimization variables and hence, the conventional stochastic optimization techniques (such as stochastic subgradient and stochastic cutting plane) cannot be applied for solving it.
+On the other hand, it is very difficult to find the solution for Problem $\mathcal{P}_{2}$, because $\mathcal{P}_{2}$ is a non-convex stochastic optimization problem with the objective function being the optimal objective of Problem $\mathcal{P}_{1}$.
 In the next section, we focus on addressing the following challenge.

-\begin{framed} \textbf{Challenge 1.} Exploit the specific structure of problem $\mathcal{P}_{2}$ to find a global optimal solution for this non-convex stochastic optimization problem whose objective has no closed-form expression and whose optimization variables contain combinatorial variables.\end{framed}
+\begin{framed} \textbf{Challenge 1.} Exploit the specific structure of Problem $\mathcal{P}_{2}$ to find a global optimal solution for this non-convex stochastic optimization problem whose objective has no closed-form expression. \end{framed}